Skip to content

 The Takeaway

 A little symbol in the right place can save you seconds—or minutes—when you’re knee-deep in a deployment pipeline or debugging production.
-And when you multiply that across teams and hours, the benefit is real.
+And when you multiply that across teams and hours, the benefit can be very real.

 So while we should push back on overuse, let’s not throw out the good with the bad.
-Emojis belong in logs.
+Emojis are useful in logs.

 Because sometimes, the fastest way to say “this failed” isn’t text, isn’t color…